-Traditionally it has been expected that mothers are the ones who take time away from their careers to look after their children.
-Maternity leave is available for up to 52 weeks, whilst dads only get a meagre 2 weeks paternity leave.
+Traditionally, employers expected mothers to take time away from their careers to look after their children.
+Maternity leave is therefore available for up to 52 weeks, while fathers only get a meagre 2 weeks of paternity leave.
 But did you know that there is another option?
-Since April 2015, Shared Parental Leave, along with Shared Parental Pay (ShPP), has been available.
-This allows new parents to share their time away from work following the birth of their baby.
-Estimates suggest that 50% of the general public are unaware of this and only 2% of eligible couples have taken up this option.
+In April 2015, the Government made Shared Parental Leave, along with Shared Parental Pay (ShPP), available to new parents.
+This allows you to share your time away from work following the birth of your baby.
+Estimates suggest that 50% of the general public are unaware of this, and only 2% of eligible couples have taken up this option.
 But it is worth considering as it can have benefits for both mum and dad.

 Parents are entitled to take up to 50 weeks of leave from work.
-This can be taken by either parent.
+Either parent can take this.
 Parents can even take up to 6 months of leave from work at the same time.
-This is one of the great advantages of Shared Parental Leave.
-It means that both parents can be there to support each other in the first few months with a new baby.
+This is one of the great advantages of Shared Parental Leave (SPL).
+It means that both parents can be there to support each other.
+This can be good in the difficult first few months with a new baby.

-Another option is for parents to take Shared Parental Leave separately.
+Another option is for parents to take SPL separately.
 This allows them to cover a longer period of time.
 For example, it would be possible for mum to take 25 weeks of leave and then return to work.
 Dad could then take the remaining 25 weeks of leave.

-Any maternity leave that has already been taken is deducted from the amount of Shared Parental Leave available.
+Any maternity leave that has already been taken is deducted from the amount of SPL available.
 Remember that mum has to take a compulsory two weeks off work following the birth of her baby.
-This is why maternity leave is 52 weeks, whereas Shared Parental Leave is only 50 weeks.
+This is why maternity leave is 52 weeks, whereas SPL is only 50 weeks.

-Unlike maternity leave, Shared Parental Leave can be taken in three separate blocks.
+Unlike maternity leave, you can take SPL in three separate blocks.
 This means that parents can go back to work between blocks of leave.
-But this does need agreeing with your employer if you want to take the leave over more than one period of time.
+But you must agree this with your employer if you want to take the leave over more than one period of time.

 The opportunity to have time off work during the first year of their baby’s life is great for helping dads to bond with their new arrival.
 It also means that they don’t miss all those special moments seeing their baby doing things for the first time.

 It is important to note that, although you are entitled to 50 weeks of Shared Parental Leave, there are only 37 weeks of Shared Parental Pay (ShPP).
-This means that the last 13 weeks of Shared Parental Leave are unpaid.
+This means that the last 13 weeks of SPL are unpaid.

-Shared Parental Pay (ShPP) is paid at a rate of £145.18 per week or 90% of an employee’s average weekly earnings, whichever is lower (as of September 2018).
+Under Shared Parental Pay (ShPP), you will be paid at a rate of £145.18 per week or 90% of an employee’s average weekly earnings, whichever is lower (as of September 2018).

 Maternity pay is 90% of the mother’s average earnings for the first six weeks.
 Maternity pay then reverts to Statutory Maternity Pay (SMP).
 This is the same amount as Shared Parental Pay (ShPP).
 Depending on your usual earnings, it’s possible that it would make more financial sense to take maternity leave for the first six weeks.
-After this period, you could then switch to Shared Parental Leave.
+After this period, you could then switch to SPL.

 It is also worth checking your employment contract.
 This is because some companies offer enhanced pay for maternity leave.
 It could mean that you would be better off financially remaining on maternity leave for a longer period of time.